Skip to main navigation Skip to search Skip to main content

 La Tragédie Sainte en France (1550-1610).
 Problématique d'un genre, sous la direction de M. Mastroianni

 Translated title of the contribution: [Machine translation] The Holy Tragedy in France (1550-1610).
-Gender issues, under the direction of Mr Mastroianni
+A gender problem, under the supervision of Mr Mastroianni

 Research output: Book/ReportBook